SdeRodaHusman/remotesensing-of-river-ice/README.md

 6. Compute the appropriate hyperparameters for the Random Forest model (Scripts/PythonScripts/Hyperparameters.py) using validation curves.

-7. Create classification maps for preprocessed SAR images (Scripts/PythonScripts/ClassificationMaps.py)
+7. Create classification maps for preprocessed SAR images (Scripts/PythonScripts/ClassificationMaps.py).

-6. Prepare regular grid file (grid.kml) and upload to Google Fusion Table, the resulting asset id needs to be updated in the OSM_automatic_NDWI.js script

-10. Assess the accuracy of the developed classifier (Scripts/PythonScripts/AccuracyAssessment.py).
-Optional: compare whether a combination of features performs significantly better than another combination (Scripts/PythonScripts/HypothesisTesting.py)
+8. Assess the accuracy of the developed classifier (Scripts/PythonScripts/AccuracyAssessment.py).
+Optional: compare whether a combination of features performs significantly better than another combination (Scripts/PythonScripts/HypothesisTesting.py).